 Treatment of de Quervain’s Tenosynovitis

-Your healthcare practitioner is the best person to individually advise you how to treat your de Quervain’s tenosynovitis.
+Your healthcare practitioner is the best person to advise you on treating your de Quervain’s tenosynovitis individually.
 They can utilise various local modality and soft tissue treatment options to assist your recovery.
 Until your assessment, please try the following: